techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 Vue 3 is available for use in production at the current time so you can use the new version to learn about its new features.

+Now that Vue 3 is released, developers need to upgrade from Vue 2 as it provides with many new features that are super handy when building readable and maintainable components, and better ways to structure Vue applications.
+We’ll be taking a look at some of these features in this tutorial.

+At the end of this tutorial, you will understand:

+1. The `provide / inject` pair and how to use it.
+2. Teleport and how to use it.
+3. Fragments and how to start using them.
+4. The changes made to the Global Vue API.
+5. The changes made to the Events API.

-In this tutorial, we'll show you how to develop apps using the current version of Vue 3, we'll particularly focus on the new features.
+We'll also show you how to develop apps using the current version of Vue 3, we'll particularly focus on the new features.

+we'll see how you can pass data from a parent component down to a deeply nested child component using the `provide / inject` pair.
+We'll also look at how we can reposition and transfer components from one point in our app to another using Teleport and how to use the multi-root node component.
+Finally, we also learn about the changes made to the Events API and Global API including `createApp`, `$on`, `$off`, and `$once`.

 Throughout this tutorial sections, you will learn how to use Vue 3 and the Composition API and the router to build your web application examples.
-We'll also learn about the `ref()` function in Vue 3.
-In Vue 3, you can use the `ref()` function to define a reactive variable and then we'll learn about the `setup()` method in Vue 3.
+We'll also learn about the `ref()` function and how to create reactive state using the `reactive()` function in Vue 3, which can be used to define reactive variables, and then we'll learn about the `setup()` method introduced as a part of the Composition API added in Vue 3 as an alternative to the Options API.

-The Composition API is introduced in Vue 3 as an alternative to the Options API.
-We'll learn how to create reactive state using the `reactive()` function.
-We’ll be learning how to create a shopping list application with Vue 3 and the Vue Composition API.

 The Composition API allows you to write and organize components in a Vue 3 application following a reactive approach.
 The Vue Composition API will help you to build a more scalable application.

+We’ll be learning how to create a shopping list application with Vue 3 and the Vue Composition API.

 ## What's Vue 3 and Its New Features